-Huisman is a world market leader for turnkey delivery of deepwater pipelay systems.
+Huisman is a world market leader in turnkey delivery of deepwater pipelay systems.

 Generally, the complexity of our projects and their innovative character require solution-oriented thinking, technical excellence, creativity and a drive for innovation.
 This is why we not only provide standardized pipelay systems, but also highly customized pipelay systems.
 By closely cooperating with our clients we can meet client specific lay requirements and create the pipelay systems of the future, equipped for deeper waters and higher capacities.